rhitvik/Cycle_accurate_MIPS_Processor/README.md

 # Cycle Accurate MIPS Processor

-Here, we will implement a 32-bit processor in VHDL, called NYU-6463 Processor, which can execute programs.
+Here, we will implement a 32-bit MIPS processor in VHDL, called NYU-6463 Processor, which can execute programs.
 The processor should support the instruction set specified in the next section.

 ## Design Specification Instructions